Pranav-MSK/text-summarizer/README.md

 ## **Future Improvements**

-- Full integration with Gemini Nano once Early Preview access is granted
+- Complete integration with Gemini Nano once Early Preview access is approved
-- Chrome Extension support for summarizing any webpage text
+- Build a **Chrome Extension** version that summarizes selected webpage text
-- Additional AI features like text rewriting, tone adjustment, or translation
+- Add **multi-language summarization** using the upcoming Translator API
+- Explore **Writer** and **Rewriter APIs** for improved context-aware summaries

 ---